C++ classes: Overloaded operators

-i above represents the sender's own member variable, while k.i represents the member variable from the argument variable k.
+i above represents the sender's own member variable, while rhs.i represents the member variable from the argument variable rhs.

 The const keyword appears twice in the above code.
-The first occurrence, the argument const integer& k, indicated that the argument variable will not be changed by the function.
+The first occurrence, the argument const integer& rhs, indicated that the argument variable will not be changed by the function.
 The second incidence at the end of the declaration promises the compiler that the sender would not be changed by the function run.

-In const integer& k, the ampersand (&) means "pass by reference".
+In const integer& rhs, the ampersand (&) means "pass by reference".
 When the function is called, a reference to the variable will be passed to the function, rather than the value of the variable.

 Note that associativity and precedence of operators cannot be changed.

 Binary overloadable operators

 Binary operators (operators with two arguments) are overloaded by declaring a function with an "identifier" operator (something) which calls one single argument.
 The variable on the left of the operator is the sender while that on the right is the argument.